Taramani (film)

-Taramani is a 2017 Indian Tamil-language drama film written and directed by Ram.
+Taramani is a 2017 Indian Tamil-language romantic drama film written and directed by Ram.
 He co-produced the film with J. Satish Kumar under his production company Catamaran Productions.
 The film stars Andrea Jeremiah, Vasanth Ravi and Adrian Knight Jesly, with Anjali appearing in a cameo.
 The venture began production in August 2013 and was released after several delays on 11 August 2017.
 The film was received with positive reviews and it was a sleeper hit at the box office.
 Eyes Wide Shut, Y tu mamá también and Knife in the Water were the inspirations for this film.
 For his performance as a lead actor in this debut film, Vasanth Ravi received The Best Debut Actor award at the 10th Vijay Awards and at the Jio 65th South Filmfare Awards in 2018.

 Plot

 Althea Johnson is a young, Anglo Indian single mother working for the corporate sector in Chennai.
 One rainy evening, she takes shelter under an abandoned bus stop alongside a rugged young man, Prabhunath.
 Although they appear to be suspicious of each other, they both eventually start talking and become friends.

 Prabhu reveals to Althea how he worked at a call centre and hated his job.
 The only good thing about his workplace is that it is located opposite to his girlfriend, Sowmya's IT office.
 Sowmya was a highly educated but conservative, emotional young woman.
 When Sowmya needed money to get her visa to work in the States, Prabhu stole money from a sleeping stranger on the train and gave it to her.
 However, she married another man there, leaving Prabhu heartbroken.
 When he learnt that the man he stole from, died of a heart attack, Prabhu started to blame himself and became depressed.
 He almost committed suicide at the Taramani railway station, but was saved by a railway policeman, who later became his good friend.

 Later on, Althea introduces Prabhu to her son, Adrian and her mother.
 Her mother disapproves of Althea's friendship with Prabhu and this forces Althea to leave the house.
 Being homeless, she is forced to spend the night at the railway station.
 Althea explains that she caught her husband, Jacob having an affair with a man.
 Understanding that he can never love her as a woman due to his sexuality, she separates from her husband unaware that she was pregnant.
 Althea and her son Adrian spend lot of time together.
 One day, Adrian asks Althea if he can call Prabhu his father.
 They eventually confess their feelings for each other and move in together.